microsoft/BotFramework-Composer/docs/concept-language-genereation-draft.md

 - achieve a coherent personality, tone of voice for your bot
 - separate business logic from presentation
 - include variations and sophisticated composition based resolution for any of your bot's replies
-- construct speak .vs. display adaptations
-- construct cards, suggested actions and attachments.
+- construct cards, suggested actions and attachments using the new [Structured response template](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/master-4.6/experimental/language-generation/docs/structured-response-template.md)

 Language generation is achieved through:
-- markdown based .lg file that describes the templates and their composition.
-See [here](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md) for the .lg file format.
+- markdown based [.lg file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md) that describes the templates and their composition
-- full access to current bots memory so you can data bind language to the state of memory.
+- full access to current bots' memory so you can data bind language to the state of memory
 - parser and runtime libraries that help achieve runtime resolution.
 See [here](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/api-reference.md) for API-reference.

 ## Tamplates

 Templates are functions, which return one of the variations of the text, but fully resolve any other references to template for composition.
-You can define one more more text respose in template.
+You can define one or more text respose in template.
 For multiple responses, one response will be picked by random.
 You can also define one or more expressions so when it is a conditional template, those expressions control which particular collection of variations get picked.
-Tamplates can be parameterized, which means a template such as {greeting} can be called in two different places: one with the explicit value, and one with the implicit property.
+Tamplates can be parameterized, which means a template such as {greeting} can be referenced and called in another template.

 ### Template types
 Composer currently supports three different types of templates:
 - Simple template
 - Conditional template
-- Strucutred template
+- Strucutred template (this is new and read more [here](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/master-4.6/experimental/language-generation/docs/structured-response-template.md))
-  - Speak .vs. display .vs. card .vs. suggested action .vs. input hint

 ### Anatomy of a template
 A template usuaslly consists of two parts:
 - name of the template, which is defined using "#" AND
 - a list of one-of variation text values defined using "-" OR
 - a collection of conditions, each with a
-  - Condition expression which is expressed using the [Common Expression Language](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language#readme) and
+  - condition expression which is expressed using the [Common Expression Language](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language#readme) and
   - List of one-of variation text values per condition OR
 - a structure that contains
   - Structure-name
   - Properties
-  - (Optional) Comment inside the structure

 Below is an example of a simple `.lg` template with one-of variation text values.